AdobeDocs/experience-platform.en/help/catalog/catalog-faq.md

 ---
 # Frequently asked questions {#faq}

 This document provides answers to frequently asked questions about Adobe Experience Platform Catalog Service and datasets.
-For questions and troubleshooting related to other Platform services, including those encountered across all Platform APIs, please refer to the [Experience Platform troubleshooting guide](../landing/troubleshooting.md).
+For questions and troubleshooting related to other Platform services, including issues encountered across all Platform APIs, please refer to the [Experience Platform troubleshooting guide](../landing/troubleshooting.md).

 ## Retention policies and rules {#retention-policies-and-rules}